Donald Trump: The Origin Story of an American Actor, Part 3/7

 It was no longer only American law enforcement tracking Donald’s very public career.
 By the late 1970s, Donald had attracted the attention of hostile foreign entities who sought to use him for their own political purposes.

-Remember that at the exact same time Donald Trump was bursting onto the New York real estate scene in the late 1970s, the Cold War was still burning hot.
+Remember that at the exact same time Donald was bursting onto the New York real estate scene in the late 1970s, the Cold War was still burning hot.

 America sent hordes of cash, military advisors, and weapons of war to prop up a Capitalist, Catholic Dictatorship in South Vietnam from 1945-1965, basically the first two decades of Donald’s life.
 From 1965-1973, Donald’s college and early adult years in his father’s business, US troops flooded in to fight the Communist, Secular Dictatorship of North Vietnam.